Help! My Dog Barks & Lunges at Other Dogs!

 • Beware of the Dog: Positive Solutions for Aggressive Behavior in Dogs, Pat Miller

-• The Midnight Dog Walkers: Positive Training and Practical Advice for Living With Reactive and Aggressive Dogs by Annie Phenix
+• The Midnight Dog Walkers: Positive Training and Practical Advice for Living with Reactive and Aggressive Dogs by Annie Phenix

 • www.careforreactivedogs.com – a free online plan for helping reactive dogs